Homotopy Theory of linear coalgebras: Algebras and coalgebras

 \subsection{Free functors}

-For each of the four notions that we have been describing, there is a corresponding `free object' generated by some object in the ground category $(\mathcal C, \otimes)$.
-However, not all notions are equal: although it is always possible to build the free algebra on an operad \& a coperad or the cogebra over a coperad, it is not always possible to build a free cogebra over an operad.
-For this we need to add special assumptions on the category $\mathcal C$.
+For each of the four notions that we have been describing, there is a corresponding `free object' generated by some object in the ground category $\linearlogos$.
+However, not all notions are equal: although it is always possible to build the free algebra on an operad \& a cooperad or the coalgebra over a cooperad, it is not clear how to build a cofree coalgebra over an operad.
+For this we need to add special assumptions on the category $\linearlogos$.